 - Read our latest news.

 - Access of Governing Body papers.
 The Governing Body meets in public every two months and people are very welcome to come along and observe discussions, or ask a question.
+Hard copies of the papers are available at the meeting.

 - You can also keep up to date with our work and opportunities to get involved via our profiles on Twitter @NHSBuryCCG and Facebook